-- 2.7.1 The Arts Council's public notices and recruitment advertising, will appear with Welsh and English versions shown together in accordance with the Standards and be equal in terms of format, size, quality, legibility and prominence. - 2.7.2 We issue media notices and media releases bilingually in a way that treats the two languages on a basis of equality. - 2.7.3 We will also provide spokespersons for media interviews in both Welsh and English.
+- 2.7.1 The Arts Council's public notices and recruitment advertising, will appear with Welsh and English versions shown together in accordance with the Standards and be equal in terms of format, size, quality, legibility and prominence. - 2.7.2 We issue media notices and media releases bilingually in a way that treats the two languages on a basis of equality. - 2.7.3 We will also provide spokespersons for media interviews in both Welsh and English. - 2.7.4 Our published Complaints Policy provides guidance on how complaints may be made, investigated and reported, including complaints regarding our Welsh language arrangements.

-3 Implementation of the Scheme
+3. Implementation of the Scheme